FoxLisk/alttp-notes/glitches/transition_corruption/statue_drag.md

 In the statue drag state, when you press A you will grab a nonexistent statue.
 If you grab the nonexistent statue and then let go of A, you'll lose the state, so we go to some pains to get hit instead of letting go of the statue.
 Remember not to try to dash!

-Actually arming it depends on whether or not you have mirror.
+The process for arming it depends on whether or not you have mirror.

 ### With Mirror